The UK most dangerous roads and how to stay safe on them

 As drivers we’re all aware of the important safety measure we need to take when behind the wheel, but after years of driving, we can sometimes pick up bad habits and forget the basics.

 According to Highways England, around 100 people lose their lives each year as a result of drivers not leaving enough space between their vehicle and the one in front of them.
 With cyclists not being as visible as cars, it’s important for drivers to regularly check their blind spots in case a cyclist is approaching the side of your car.
 And finally, it’s crucial that motorists avoid temptation and don’t use their mobile phone whilst driving.
 Tougher penalties are being put in place to prevent this, so make sure your eyes are on the road and not your mobile.
+If you do need to use your phone for things like navigation, make sure it is in something like this mini cooper phone holder so you are not holding it at any point while you are driving.

 How to stay safe on the roads during the winter months